Health Insurance Portability and Accountability Act: Title I: Health Care Access, Portability, and Renewability

 Title I of HIPAA regulates the availability and breadth of group health plans and certain individual health insurance policies.
 It amended the Employee Retirement Income Security Act, the Public Health Service Act, and the Internal Revenue Code.
-Furthermore, Title I addresses the issue of "job lock" which is the inability for an employee to leave their job because they would lose their health coverage.
+Title I also addresses the issue of "job lock," where employees remain in a job to avoid losing health coverage.
 To combat the job lock issue, the Title protects health insurance coverage for workers and their families if they lose or change their jobs.

-Title I requires the coverage of and also limits restrictions that a group health plan can place on benefits for preexisting conditions.
+Title I requires the coverage of and limits restrictions that a group health plan can place on benefits for preexisting conditions.
 Group health plans may refuse to provide benefits in relation to preexisting conditions for either 12 months following enrollment in the plan or 18 months in the case of late enrollment.
-Title I allows individuals to reduce the exclusion period by the amount of time that they have had "creditable coverage" before enrolling in the plan and after any "significant breaks" in coverage.
-"Creditable coverage" is defined quite broadly and includes nearly all group and individual health plans, Medicare, and Medicaid.
+Title I allows individuals to reduce the exclusion period by the amount of time they have had "creditable coverage" before enrolling in the plan and after any "significant breaks" in coverage.
+"Creditable coverage" includes nearly all group and individual health plans, Medicare, and Medicaid.
 A "significant break" in coverage is defined as any 63-day period without any creditable coverage.
-Along with an exception, allowing employers to tie premiums or co-payments to tobacco use, or body mass index.
+Along with an exception, it allows employers to tie premiums or co-payments to tobacco use or body mass index (BMI).

-Title I also requires insurers to issue policies without exclusion to those leaving group health plans with creditable coverage (see above) exceeding 18 months, and renew individual policies for as long as they are offered or provide alternatives to discontinued plans for as long as the insurer stays in the market without exclusion regardless of health condition.
+Title I mandates that insurance providers issue policies without exclusions to individuals leaving group health plans, provided they have maintained continuous, creditable coverage (see above) exceeding 18 months, and renew individual policies for as long as they are offered or provide alternatives to discontinued plans for as long as the insurer stays in the market without exclusion regardless of health condition.